forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/scanner-commands/run.md

  Throws an error when violations are found with equal or greater severity than the provided value. –normalize-severity is invoked and severity levels are reset to the baseline.
 Normalized severity values are: 1 (high), 2 (moderate), and 3 (low).
 Exit code is the most severe violation.

  -t, --target=_target_
  Specifies the source code location.
-Use glob patterns or specify individual methods with #-syntax.
-Multiple values are specified as a comma-separated list.
+May use glob patterns.
+Specify multiple values as a comma-separated list.
 Default is ".".

  --tsconfig=_tsconfig_
  Location of tsconfig.json file used by eslint-typescript engine.